amirunpri2018/tb-suscept/paper/README.md

 ## Requirements

-You'll need to install Python3, GNU Make, and LaTeX to build the paper.
+To build the paper, you'll need to install GNU Make, LaTeX, and Python3 (including the Python packages Python-Docx and PyPDF2).